serenahathi/box-creator/README.md

 $ git clone https://github.com/serenahathi/box-creator.git
 ```

-* Install dependencies by running the following command in the root of the project directory:
+* Navigate to the root of the project directory and install dependencies by running the following command in the terminal:

 ```
 $ bundle install
 ```

-* Navigate to the root of the project directory in the terminal and open irb:
+* Open irb:

 ```
 $ irb